lizhangecon/lizhangecon.github.io/index.md

 Hi, I am Li Zhang (张力), a Postdoctoral Research Fellow at the [ROCKWOOL Foundation Berlin](https://www.rfberlin.com) (RFBerlin).
 I received my Ph.D. in Economics from [The Chinese University of Hong Kong](https://www.econ.cuhk.edu.hk) (CUHK) in 2024 and obtained my Bachelor's and Master's Degrees in Economics from [Renmin University of China](https://ae.ruc.edu.cn) (RUC).
 Before joining RFBerlin, I worked as a Postdoctoral Research Fellow at the [Centre for Research and Analysis of Migration](https://www.cream-migration.org) (CReAM) at [University College London](https://www.ucl.ac.uk/social-historical-sciences/economics) (UCL).

 My research interests lie in labor economics, innovation, development economics, and economics of education.

-I am on the 2025-26 job market.

 **Contact:**